Faculty & Staff

 Charles Chear 謝平傑 is Instructor, Assistant Director of Student Affairs and MSW Newark Campus Coordinator at Rutgers University School of Social Work, Newark campus.

-His professional experience in social work settings range from, but are not limited to, homeless services and community organizing in Boston, behavioral healthcare with the Tohono O’odham Nation and International Rescue Committee in Arizona and education programs for American youth of color in Cambodia and Mali.
+His social work experiences range from, but are not limited to, homeless services and community organizing in Boston, behavioral healthcare with the Tohono O’odham Nation and International Rescue Committee in Arizona, and education programs for American youth of color in Cambodia and Mali.
 Prior to social work, he was a Linux IT consultant for clients such as The Roots (OkayPlayer.com) and a street graffiti artist in Philadelphia.